c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 The ```chunk_genpipes.sh``` script is used to create job chunks of specified size that are submitted at a time.
 Please note that this script should be executed only once when used in the context of monitoring.
 The monitor.sh script can be invoked multiple times to check on the status of submitted jobs.
 The monitor.sh script runs can be canceled or killed by ```Ctrl-C``` keystroke or disconnecting the `ssh` shell and restarting monitoring again when required.
 The monitor.sh script has intelligent lock mechanism to prevent accidentally invoking two monitor.sh script runs in parallel on the on the same folder or GenPipes pipeline run.

 Figure below demonstrates how ```monitor.sh``` utility works.
 The pipeline command file output is fed into ```chunk_genpipes.sh``` script which creates the chunks folder as a one time activity.
-This chunk folder is monitored by the ```monitor.sh``` script which can be invoked multiple times to monitor the status of job chunk completion or resubmission if required.
+This chunk folder is monitored by the ```monitor.sh``` script.
+The monitoring script can be invoked multiple times during the pipeline run.
+With this script user can monitor the status of the submitted job chunks, whether they have completed successfully or require to be re-submitted.

 .. figure:: /img/monitor_utility.png
    :align: center